brss12/APAtizer/README.md

 <img src="https://github.com/brss12/APAtizer/assets/121204829/9c48d65a-e3d9-4c5d-8b4f-c4d9a6f2fdee" alt="GO_BP">
 <img src="https://github.com/brss12/APAtizer/assets/121204829/45e43e24-c6c1-48a1-8244-ffb25a837756" alt="GO_MF">

+In this section, the user only needs to select the list of genes in which he wants to perform gene ontology exploration and the type of analysis to be performed, *Biological Process (BP)* and *Molecular Function (MF)*.
+The provided list should be one of the gene lists obtained in the previous steps (DaPars, APAlyzer or DGE analysis).

+The output space only has one tab called *GO Plots* in which the resulting plots are displayed and can be downloaded.

 ## VENN DIAGRAMS interface
 <img src="https://github.com/brss12/APAtizer/assets/121204829/0faebdf0-1baa-4be4-9d0b-75aab8cf99d3" alt="Venn_2">

+For the Venn diagram intersections, the user can provide up to 5 gene lists obtained in the previous steps to execute the analysis.
+In the output section, the Venn diagram is displayed and can be downloaded in the tab *Venn Diagram*.
+Next, the user can obtain and download a list of the common genes between all the gene lists provided in the intersection.

 ## SURVIVAL ANALYSIS interface
 <img src="https://github.com/brss12/APAtizer/assets/121204829/e661e322-0d8a-4914-8222-404d7d7f7e30" alt="Survival">

+For the final section, a TCGA sample sheet should be provided along with the correspondent TCGA clinical data.
+Also, the full path for the folder **FILTERED** that contains all the htseq files must be provided along with a specific gene of interest to run the survival analysis.
+In the output side, in the tab *Plot* is where the resulting plot is displayed and can be downloaded.